Nat Clarkson (NJC) - Snapshot Biography 2025

 The Reggae Watershed & The Innerheart Partnership

 This collaboration culminated in the production of YT’s debut album, Straight Outta Britain.
-With the majority of production driven by NJC, the album was a critical triumph, winning “Best Reggae Album” at the 2007 Urban Music Awards (UMAs).
+With the majority of production driven by NJC, the album was a critical triumph, winning support from all and everyone associated with Reggae, Dancehall at the time.
 Notably, Clarkson handled all vocal production at his home studio, recording heavyweights like Dancehall MC ‘Horseman’ (Winston Williams).

 The album’s success rippled through the airwaves, garnering support from BBC 1Xtra’s Robo Ranx and Ras Kwame.
 This acclaim led to a career highlight: Clarkson, YT, and the Innerheart band were invited to Maida Vale Studios to perform for Radio 1’s “In New Music We Trust” campaign.